What To Look For When Buying LED Strips

-The lack of ‘natural’ luminosity in cheaper LED strips is often artificially increased by using LEDs supplied with higher amperage.
-As you can imagine, this has a negative effect on the life of the LEDs.
+The lack of this ‘natural’ luminosity in cheaper LED strips is often artificially increased by using LEDs supplied with higher amperage.
+As you can guess, this has a negative effect on the life of the LEDs.

 Cheaper LED strips, as you might expect, not only have fewer chips along with their length but even then those sparingly placed chips aren’t quite up to scratch, so they end up failing prematurely.
 It’s a bit of a false economy, rather like buying ‘basic’ chocolate chip cookies… you have to eat at least two to stand any chance of getting a decent amount of “chocolate”!

 These are our experiences of working with LED strips, but in order to give our theories some empirical grounding, we’ve taken three LED strips of various qualities and prices and put them to the test.
 These strips were: